mteam88/mteam88.github.io/src/content/blog/cryo-analysis.md

 Interesting.

 ## Conclusion
-We only explored surface level data here.
+We only explored surface-level data here.
 I really enjoy this kind of messing around with data.
 Running [the entire notebook](https://gist.github.com/mteam88/ca446170f136435db08a367c4782247b) takes only a few seconds.

 Having such easy access to analysis of complex data increases the likelihood that people will explore their data and uncover insights.